-Miss Bailey is our Special Educational Needs Co-ordinator (SENCO).
-She has completed the following information which outlines our core offer with regards to SEN.
+Mr Barnes is our Special Educational Needs and Disabilities Co-ordinator (SENDCO).
+He has completed the following information which outlines our core offer with regards to SEND.

 Our school philosophy is to help every child realise his or her true potential, socially and academically.
 The school delivers a broad, full and balanced curriculum in an atmosphere where children feel valued, secure and happy.
 We are committed to ensuring that children with special educational needs have the same opportunities as other pupils and we aim to meet individual needs to promote successful learning.